artefactual/atom-docs/user-manual/access-content/search-atom.rst

 :term:`holdings` of a particular :term:`archival institution`.

-When a user has viewed an :term:`archival institution` record or an :term:`archival description` related to an archival institution, clicking in the search box (in Bootstrap 2 themes) or clicking the gear icon (in Bootstrap 5 themes) will reveal a set of :term:`radio buttons <radio button>` that allow the user to limit the search results to the holdings of the most recently viewed :term:`archival institution`, or to search globally (i.e., across all records in the application).
+When a user has viewed an :term:`archival institution` record or an :term:`archival description` related to an archival institution, clicking the gear icon will reveal a set of :term:`radio buttons <radio button>` that allow the user to limit the search results to the holdings of the most recently viewed :term:`archival institution`, or to search globally (i.e., across all records in the application).